dupontdenis/let-s-start-mongoAPI/README.md

 - Learn HTTP methods: GET, POST, PUT, PATCH, DELETE
 - Work with Express.js and MVC pattern
 - Connect to MongoDB
-- Use the Fetch API to interact with the API
+- Interact with the API using Fetch, curl, or the VS Code REST Client

 ## 📁 Project Structure